 7. Game Ball: The home team provides the game ball.
 Boy’s 3rd, 4th, 5th grade division uses the 28.5 ball.

-(Spectator Admission fees will be charged at all DSE’s and Nationals.
-Please check the DSE link on our web site to view each DSE admission policy.)
+(Spectator Admission fees will be charged at all Events and Nationals.
+Please check the Event link on our web site to view each Event’s admission policy.)

 1. Admission Fees at Door: Spectators will be charged a fee before entering a facility.
 The coach, assistant coach listed on the roster, all players listed on the roster, plus one scorekeeper/ timekeeper will receive free admission.
 Everyone will receive an I.D. bracelet/ankle band or mark as proof of payment and this identification must be shown before entering a facility.

-2. Team Pre-Admission Fees: The team must pay a set fee 14 days prior to the event.
+2. Team Pre-Admission Fees (NOTE: it is very rare that an event director charges a Team Pre-Admission Fee – usually directors charge Spectator admission fees): The team must pay a set fee 14 days prior to the event.
 When spectators attend the event, admission is “free”.
 Teams that do not pay admission fees will be dropped from all remaining AYBT events with no refund.
 Coaches, please calculate these fees into your registration fees when charging your players.
 While you don’t send in the Pre-Admission Fees with your initial AYBT Registration, you will have to pay these fees to the director of the events who ask for the Team Pre-Admission Fee.

 1. Required Equipment: Coaches will need to bring their own practice balls, scorebook, first aid kit, and towels to all games.